 A postnuptial agreement is very similar to a prenuptial agreement but is executed after marriage.
 In most marriages, financial circumstances, roles and relationships change which sometimes necessitates the use of a postnuptial agreement.
-Parties may enter a postnuptial agreement if one spouse comes into a large inheritance, they wish to relax the rules of a prior prenuptial agreement due to a successful marriage, or there has been a loss of trust in a relationship due to infidelity by one or both of the spouses.
+Parties may enter a postnuptial agreement if one spouse comes into a large inheritance, both parties wish to relax the rules of a prior prenuptial agreement due to a successful marriage, to waive a surviving spouse’s elective share, or if there has been a loss of trust in a relationship due to infidelity by one or both of the spouses.

 Please reach out to me via email or phone below if you have a question or comment that I have not addressed above.